 - Verbal Tic: Kawazu ends most of his sentences with "Peron!"

-- Words Can Break My Bones: Yomazu uses Solid Script magic.
+- Words Can Break My Bones: Yomazu uses Solid Script magic written through either his sword or hands.
 It's also much powerful than it looks as he manages to keep up with Fried's runes in a Filler battle.